* Stand if willing and able

 Praise Triune God whom we adore!
 Amen!

 Bathrooms and a diaper changing station are located in the Fellowship Hall.
-Please join us at the outdoor pavilion for coffee, refreshments and conversation following worship.
+Please join us in the outdoor pavilion with appropriate social distancing for refreshments and conversation following worship.

 Questions for Reflection:

 How can you see God as an active presence in your life and in the life of others?
 How can you be grateful and adore God not only in the times when you are the subject of God’s blessing but also in times of trouble and tribulation?